swissmanu/pattern-matching-with-typescript/README.md

 Doing so is straightforward, but we can make out flaws for `matchNumber`:

 1. The *behavior* for each case is baked into the `matchNumber` function.
-You have to reimplement the complete `switch` block if you want to map to something else than a `string`, for example a `boolean`.
+You have to reimplement the complete `switch` block if you want to map to something else than a `string`, for example, a `boolean`.
 2. Functional requirements can be misinterpreted and behavior for a case gets lost.
 What about `4`?
 What if a developer forgets about `default`?
    The possibility of bugs multiplies easily when the `switch` is reimplemented several times as described under point 1.